How to find the BIOS Type, version, and date

 Through Windows System Information

-The BIOS information is also shown through the Windows System Information.
-To open this tool click START, Programs, Accessories, System Tools, and then System Information.
-If you're running Windows Vista or Windows 7, type System Information in the Start search box.
+The BIOS information is also shown in the Windows System Information utility.
+To open this utility, click Start, Programs, Accessories, System Tools, and then System Information.
+If you're running Windows Vista or Windows 7, or Windows 10 type System Information (or msinfo32) in the Start search box.

-This will open the System Information window, displaying information about your computer, including the type of BIOS you have and the version, under the System Summary section.
-As can be seen in the below picture, this computer has a DELL BIOS version 1.0.0 with a Date of 11/5/2008.
+The System Information window displays information about your computer, including the type of BIOS you have and the version, under the System Summary section.
+As seen in the picture below, this computer has a Dell BIOS version Dell Inc. A06, 10/17/2011.

-You can also find BIOS information in the Windows System Registry.
-This area is a bit more dangerous to navigate around, as you can change values that could affect how Windows operates.
+BIOS information is available in the Windows registry.
+While in the registry, realize that improperly changing a setting can affect how Windows operates.
 So be careful if you choose to use this option to view your BIOS information.

-To access the System Registry, click START and in the Run or Search box type regedit in the text field and press enter.
-In the Windows Registry navigate to the below registry directory.
+To access the registry, click Start and in the Run or Search box, type regedit in the text field and press Enter.
+In the Registry Editor, navigate to the below registry directory.

 HKEY_LOCAL_MACHINE\HARDWARE\DESCRIPTION\System

 Find the subkeys SystemBiosDate and SystemBiosVersion to see the BIOS and version for your motherboard.
-As can be seen in the below picture, the BIOS date and version are shown in these two keys.
+As seen in the picture below, the BIOS date and version are shown in these two keys.

 Finding BIOS date through debug routine

-Earlier computers that do not have access to the above tools can also use the MS-DOS and Windows command line debug command to view the BIOS date, as shown below.
+Earlier computers without access to the above tools can also use the MS-DOS and Windows command line debug command to view the BIOS date, as shown below.

 debug